Heel Pain(Plantar Fasciitis)

 - Icing

-- Orthotics (custom or over the counter depending on need)
+- Orthotics (Custom 3D Printed Orthotics or over the counter depending on need)

 - Good shoes